o3bvv/verboselib/README.rst

 ``drop_default_language``
-  Removes value of the default language for the current thread.
+  Removes the value of the default language for the current thread.

   .. code-block:: python